Cryptex-Data-Solutions/setup-new-computer-script/README.md

 # Setup a New Developer Computer
-This script will help with the quick setup and installation of tools and applications for new developers at Vendasta.
+This script will help with the quick setup and installation of tools and applications for new developers at Cryptex.
 Tested in Mac OS 10.14 to 12.
 This script works on both Intel and M1/M2 Macs.

 You can run this script multiple times without issue.
 You can also run it on a partially set-up computer and it will only install what is missing.